 This beautiful board book reflects Australia’s rich multicultural society and shows two-year-olds doing all the things they love—digging at the beach, finger painting and more.
 Each page is brightly coloured with funky Aussie images and lots to learn.

-A resource encouraging outdoor imaginative nature play as well as the seasons and the Australian landscape.
-Lilah has a fairy friend she plays with every day.
 One day her fairy friend isn't there, so Lilah begins a search through the Australian Bush brimming with springtime life.
-Can Lilah find her fairy friend hiding with a spring surprise?

 The second book in the creative collaboration of storyteller Josie Boyle and illustrator, Fern Martins.
 There once lived a sad lady whose only friends were the flowers in her garden.
 This is the story of a sad lady who is inspired by an unusual flower in her garden to paint spots on her cups and saucers.
 This then extends to her kitchen, to all over her house!
 She is no longer sad and she paints her way into the hearts of her neighbours and her street becomes the happiest in the neighbourhood, A delightful tale of the transformative power of nature - offering a glimpse of how the natural and emotional worlds can connect in making the ordinary extraordinary.